Authorizations

 null

-if the data couldn't be extracted during processing.
+if the data point is not presented or couldn't be extracted during processing.

 The status of the response.